Sewing Thread Tensile Strength: A Complete Guide for Industrial Buyers

 - High-tenacity filament thread: Superior tensile strength for heavy-duty applications

-- Cotton thread: Lower tensile strength, mainly for light-duty or specialty uses
+Cotton thread: Lower tensile strength, mainly for light-duty or specialty uses.
+Cotton threads are derived from the cotton plant and are known for their absorbency and softness.

 2. Thread Size (Tex / Ticket Number)

-- Lower Tex / higher ticket number → finer thread, lower breaking force
+- Lower Tex / higher ticket number → finer thread, lower linear density, lower breaking force

-- Higher Tex / lower ticket number → thicker thread, higher breaking force
+- Higher Tex / lower ticket number → thicker thread, higher linear density, higher breaking force

 Correct sizing is critical to balance seam strength and fabric compatibility.